 After my psych class gets out, I head off to my math class.
-My professor let us go fifteen minutes early today, so I take a bit of a detour around campus.
+My professor lets us go fifteen minutes early today, so I take a bit of a detour around campus.
 It’s a quiet day, which is unusual for this time of the day.
-Maybe there was some protest of something going on again?
-I heard someone in class saying something about one being held today in the quad, but I wasn’t that interested in going.
+Maybe it was because of the protest of something going on in the quad?
+I heard someone in class saying something about one being held today, but I was not that interested in going.

 Finding an empty bench, I take a seat and rest for a few minutes.

 I space for a bit before checking my phone and realizing that I only have ten minutes to get to class.
 As I am heading toward the building, I see someone that catches my attention.
 I haven’t seen her in a whole summer, but I would never forget her face.

 Just as I try to slip past her, she turns around and spots me.

 “Hello Abby,” she says, and smirks.
 “Long time no see.”